Digicreon/Vik/README.md

 </html>
 ```

-### 5.3 Do an HTTP request
+### 5.3 Make an HTTP request
 You may want to do an HTTP request, without dealing with all the related stuff.

 To do that, you can call the `vik.fetchHttp(url, strategy, asHTML, postData, handler)` method.
 Parameters:
 * `url`: The URL to fetch.
 * `strategy`: The Vik strategy.
 It is sent in a special `x-vik-strategy` HTTP header.
 You can set it to `null`.
 * `asHTML`: Possible values are `true` and `false`.
-If set to `true`, the fetched content will be processed as HTML, and then the handler callback will receive a DOM node as parameter.
+If set to `true`, the fetched content will be processed as HTML, and then the handler callback will receive a DOM node as a parameter.
 If set to `false`, the handler callback will receive the reponse as raw text.
 * `postData`: Set it to `null` if you want to perform a GET request.
-If you want to do a POST request, give an object which each attribute will become a POST data.
+If you want to make a POST request, give an object which each attribute will become a POST data.
 * `handler`: Callback function that will be called once the HTTP request is executed.
 It must take one parameter, which can be a DOM node or a raw text (see the `asHTML` parameter).

 Example: